mwprogrammer/go-toolkit/README.md

 ## Contributions

 This is a project I work on primarily for learning purposes.

 Sometimes I rewrite entire lines of code when I see something doesn't work in a personal application that I'm dogfooding the packages on or change significant logic that will break changes.
 For instance; go-toolkit used to be go-utilities which was a large package with different modules for mail etc. Now it is akin to a mono repo of sorts for different much smaller packages.

 Use the packages at your own risk.
+I am not currently accepting contributions.
+Fork it instead.

 On the other hand; I am accepting code reviews and suggestions for what to work on next.
 If interested, send an email to **malawianprogrammer@gmail.com**.

 ## License